mognog/CursorGeneratedWireMock/README.md

 ## Overview

+This project primarily demonstrates the power of AI-assisted development using Cursor IDE and Claude 3.7 Sonnet.
+It showcases how quickly a functional application can be created with AI assistance.

-This project demonstrates how to use WireMock.NET to create mock HTTP responses for testing and development purposes.
+Technically, the project demonstrates how to use WireMock.NET to create mock HTTP responses for testing and development purposes.
 It includes:

 - A .NET API with controllers that return JSON data in different formats (camelCase and PascalCase)
 - A WireMock server that simulates an external API